WebOfTrustInfo/rwot3-sf/draft-documents/plenaries/2-lightning.md

 There are two ways to think about use cases, as a problem or a solution.
 Either is incomplete, need them together as action/reaction pair.

 [[link to Joe's powerpoint]]

+## Identity Lifecycle (Greg Slepak)

+Decentralized identity lifecycle management.

+There are a lot of related elements:
+* Attestations (and revocations)
+* Namespaces and how to deal with them
+* Thwarting man-in-the-middle atacks
+* Recovering identity